 AMS, or acute mountain sickness (also known as altitude sickness), is what happens when the body fails to adapt in time to the lack of air pressure at altitude.
 There are three levels of AMS: mild altitude sickness, moderate altitude sickness and severe altitude sickness.
 On Kilimanjaro, it’s fair to say that most people will get some symptoms of the illness and will fall into the mild-to-moderate categories.

 Having symptoms of mild AMS is not necessarily a sign that the sufferer should give up climbing Kili and descend immediately.
 Indeed, most or all of the symptoms suffered by those with mild AMS will disappear if the person rests and ascends no further, and assuming the recovery is complete, the assault on the summit can continue.

 The same goes for moderate AMS too, though here the poor individual and his or her symptoms should be monitored far more closely to ensure that they are not getting any worse and developing into severe AMS.
 This is a lot more serious and sufferers with severe AMS should always descend immediately, even if it means going down by torchlight in the middle of the night.

-The following pages describe the symptoms of the various levels of AMS, while further information can be found at the National Travel Health Network and Centre or the website of the British Mountaineering Council.
+The following pages describe the symptoms of the various levels of AMS, while further information can be found at the website of the British Mountaineering Council.